Thomas-Mildner/KP-DataBinding/slides/PITCHME.md

 ## Agenda

-* What is data binding
+* What is data binding?
 * History and concepts
 * Two-way vs. One-way databinding
 * Frameworks supporting databinding